Biden surveys NY and NJ storm damage after deadly flooding

 Biden has approved major disaster declarations, making federal aid available for people in six New Jersey counties and five New York counties affected by the devastating floods.
 He is open to applying the declaration to other storm-ravaged New Jersey counties, White House spokesperson Jen Psaki said.

-Both New Jersey Gov. Phil Murphy and New York Mayor Bill de Blasio spent part of Labor Day touring damaged communities.
+Both Murphy and New York Mayor Bill de Blasio spent part of Labor Day touring damaged communities.
 Deanne Criswell, the former New York City emergency management director, now in charge at the Federal Emergency Management Agency, joined the mayor.

 Past presidents have been defined in part by how they handle such crises, and Biden has seen several weather-induced emergencies in his short presidency, starting with a February ice storm that caused the power grid in Texas to fail.
 He has also been monitoring wildfires in the West.